commutatus/awesome/domains/engineering/well-documented/conventional-commits.md

 A footer’s value may contain spaces and newlines, and parsing must terminate when the next valid footer token/separator pair is observed.

-Breaking changes must be indicated at the very beginning of the body section, or at the beginning of a line in the footer section.

-A breaking change must consist of the uppercase text BREAKING CHANGE, followed by a colon and a space.
+A hotfix must consist of the uppercase text HOTFIX, followed by a colon and a space.

-A description must be provided after the BREAKING CHANGE:, describing what has changed about the API, e.g., BREAKING CHANGE: environment variables now take precedence over config files.
+A description must be provided after the HOTFIX:, describing what the change is about, e.g., HOTFIX: environment variables now take precedence over config files.

-The units of information that make up conventional commits must not be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which must be uppercase.

 ### How to use